Making lasting change in the community

 We invite you to become more deeply involved in United Way’s mission.

-United Way’s giving societies provide passionate individuals the opportunity to make lasting change in our community.
+United Way’s Impact Network provides passionate individuals the opportunity to make lasting change in our community.

-As a member of our Keel Club, Tocqueville Society, or Anchor Society, you join with others to shape change by helping to influence and guide our work.
+As a member of our Impact Network, you join with others to shape change by helping to influence and guide our work.
 You don’t just help people; you play an active role in transforming how they are helped.

-As a giving society member, you will have the opportunity to see your work in action.
+As an Impact Network member, you will have the opportunity to see your work in action.
 In addition to helping Rhode Islanders in need, you will also enjoy other exclusive benefits, including: